 On non-stop flights, Virgin Atlantic usually charges fewer miles than Delta for the same Delta flights.
 Sometimes the difference can be extreme.
 For example, Delta might require over 300,000 miles for the same flight that Virgin Atlantic would charge 50,000 miles.

 Virgin Atlantic also has low award change and cancellation fees.
 Virgin Atlantic charges only $50 per passenger.
+Even better, on awards that incur less than $50 in taxes and fees to book, you’ll lose those fees, but you won’t have to pay $50 to cancel and get your miles back.
 Delta, meanwhile, charges $150 per passenger for award changes or cancellations (this fee is waived for Delta Platinum and Diamond Medallion members).

 Virgin Atlantic miles can be earned in many ways.
 In fact, you might already have access to Virgin Atlantic miles indirectly: Amex Membership Rewards, Citi ThankYou Rewards, and Chase Ultimate Rewards all transfer 1 to 1 to Virgin Atlantic.
 And both Amex and Citi are known to occasionally offer transfer bonuses so that you’ll get more than 1 Virgin Atlantic mile for each point transferred.
-In fact, as I write this, Amex has a 30% transfer bonus right now.
 See our Current Transfer Bonuses page for up-to-date information about which transfer bonuses are currently available and which ones have been available in the past.

 Another great way to earn miles is with the Virgin Atlantic credit card which earns 1.5 miles per dollar for all spend in addition to incentives for high spend.
 For an in-depth analysis of this card, see: Virgin Atlantic World Elite Mastercard Deep Dive: Maximize Earnings and Status.

-- Book online: Most itineraries can be booked online at virginatlantic.com
+- Search and book online: Most itineraries can be booked online at virginatlantic.com.

 - Book nonstop flights: Virgin Atlantic charges separately for every leg of the trip.
 When multiple legs are required, it is often cheaper to book the same flights with Delta miles.

-- You may have to call: Some international destinations served by Delta are not available to book through the Virgin Atlantic website.
-For example, Delta flies to both Frankfurt and Munich, Germany, but the Virgin Atlantic website isn’t aware of those airports.
-In order to book awards to those cities, it’s is necessary to call Virgin Atlantic.
+- You may have to contact Virgin Atlantic: Some international destinations served by Delta are not available to book through the Virgin Atlantic website.
+For example, Delta flies to the Seoul Incheon airport in South Korea but the Virgin Atlantic website isn’t aware of that airport.
+In order to book awards to those cities, it’s is necessary to contact Virgin Atlantic by phone or by text.

 - Instant point transfers: Point transfers from Amex, Chase, or Citi to Virgin Atlantic are usually instantaneous.
 This is great because you can find available award space before transferring points and then transfer and book the award with little risk of someone else swooping in to book the same flights.